R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 **APPArmor** is a security extension for the Linux kernel that confines programs to a limited set of resources.

+Launch the clone VM, use the passphrase to decrypt the LVM partitions—`Born2beroot` (§)—, and follow with a non-administrator account to login into the machine, `rtorrent` (§).
+The password should respect the restrictions imposed by the document.

 We can find out if **APPArmor** is enabled with
 > aa-enabled